-Can You Get deported For a crime or DUI?
+Can You Get Deported for a DUI or Crime?

-If you are not a US citizen (i.e. foreign national) and are convicted of a “deportable crime,” the Department of Homeland Security (DHS) can deport you back to your home country and bar you from re-entering the US for a number of years.
+Foreign nationals convicted of a “deportable crime” can be deported back to their home country by the Department of Homeland Security (DHS) and barred from re-entering the US for a number of years.

-All non-citizens including F1, L1 & H1B Visa holders can be deported
+All non-citizens including green card, F1, L1 & H1B visas can be deported

 The risk of deportation applies to ALL non-US citizens, including for example: